Medvedev in 5, finally, advances to 4th round in Australia - WHIZ News

 Barty next faces American Shelby Rogers, who beat No. 21 Anett Kontaveit 6-4, 6-3.

-Elise Mertens needed just 62 minutes for a 6-2, 6-1 victory over 11th-seeded Belinda Bencic.

-The No. 18-seeded Mertens won the Gippsland Trophy tuneup tournament at Melbourne Park in the week between players coming out of mandatory quarantine in Australia and when the year’s first major tournament started.

-The 2018 Australian Open semifinalist will take a seven-match winning streak into her match against Karolina Muchova in the fourth round.
+Elise Mertens, a 2018 Australian Open semifinalist who won the Gippsland Trophy tuneup tournament last week, had a 6-2, 6-1 victory over 11th-seeded Belinda Bencic.
+She’ll take a seven-match winning streak into her next match against Karolina Muchova in the fourth round.

-No. 25-seeded Muchova staged an astounding second-set comeback from a 5-0 deficit in near silence, which only made the turnaround seem more bizarre as she beat No. 6 Karolina Pliskova 7-5, 7-5.
+No. 25-seeded Muchova rallied from a 5-0 second-set deficit in near silence, which only made the turnaround seem more bizarre as she beat No. 6 Karolina Pliskova 7-5, 7-5.

-Muchova played in an empty Rod Laver Arena.
-There were no fans in the stands due to the start of a five-day lockdown imposed by the Victoria state government in response to a COVID-19 outbreak at a quarantine hotel.
-Up to 30,000 spectators daily — 50% of capacity — had been admitted on previous days.

 More AP tennis: https://apnews.com/hub/tennis and https://twitter.com/AP_Sports